kubernetes/website/content/en/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes.md

 {{% code_sample file="pods/probe/tcp-liveness-readiness.yaml" %}}

 As you can see, configuration for a TCP check is quite similar to an HTTP check.
 This example uses both readiness and liveness probes.
-The kubelet will send the first readiness probe 15 seconds after the container starts.
+The kubelet will run the first liveness probe 15 seconds after the container starts.
 This will attempt to connect to the `goproxy` container on port 8080.
-If the probe succeeds, the Pod will be marked as ready.
+If the liveness probe fails, the container will be restarted.
 The kubelet will continue to run this check every 10 seconds.

-In addition to the readiness probe, this configuration includes a liveness probe.
+In addition to the liveness probe, this configuration includes a readiness probe.
-The kubelet will run the first liveness probe 15 seconds after the container starts.
-Similar to the readiness probe, this will attempt to connect to the `goproxy` container on port 8080.
-If the liveness probe fails, the container will be restarted.
+The kubelet will run the first readiness probe 15 seconds after the container starts.
+Similar to the liveness probe, this will attempt to connect to the `goproxy` container on port 8080.
+If the readiness probe fails, the container will be marked unready and will not receive traffic from any services.

 To try the TCP liveness check, create a Pod: